The first tourist spot that I visited once I stepped into Seoul city is the GyeongBok Gung.

 Directions to Gyeong Bok Gung

 I took the subway line 3 to GyeongBokGung station.
 Then, head towards the exit 5.
+Follow the directions as written in the signboard, and you will reach the palace.

 Finally I am standing at the entrance of Gyeong Bok Palace.
 The ticket booth is at the right side of the main entrance.